brjdenis/FlexmapShifter/README.md

 # FlexmapShifter
 Simple .NETv4 app that can be used to preview Flexmap calibration files.
-No installation is needed.

-It uses resources that are already present on XVI workstation, so you can use it on the workstation itself.

 ![image](image.png)

 ## Installation

 Copy FlexmapShifter.exe from folder "Compiled" to your computer.
 If you wish to compile the project, all the files are included in the repository.
+To run the program a preinstall .NET Framework v4 is needed.
+Usually, workstations already have this installed.

 ## How to use